 The Bombay is a well-balanced, friendly, outgoing, muscular medium-sized cat with surprising weight for its size.
 She is round all over; the head, ears, chin, eyes, and even the feet are round.
 The cat is short with an elegant black and glossy coat.

-When the coat is in fine condition, it is a deep black luster, looks like patent leather.
+When the coat is in fine condition, it is a deep black luster, which looks like patent leather.
 The CFA describes the cat as a “patent leather kid with new penny eyes”.
 She has a characteristic walk that is reminiscent of the Indian black leopard.
 When she walks, her body appears almost to sway.

 Here are some significant characteristics of a Black Bombay cat: